poppynorthing/PERE_genome/assembly.md

 ## 4. Contamination Detection
 The resulting initial assembly was assessed for contaminants using BlobTools vX (reference).
 We used BlobTools to detect foreign DNA sequence based on the following information: GC content, coverage of raw reads over the assembly, and blast hits.

-We generated an alignment of the raw reads to the initial assembly to get coverage information using Minimap2 vX (Ref).
+We generated an alignment of the raw reads to the initial assembly to get coverage information using Minimap2 v2.28 (Li, 2018)).
 ```
 #Generate an alignment of the raw reads to the intial assembly using Minimap2
 minimap2 -ax map-hifi initial_assembly.fa PERE.hifi_reads.fasta.gz > assembly_raw_reads.sam